arnaud-zg/eslint-plugin-feature-flags/README.md

 The goal is to build a solution that addresses a wide range of use cases while remaining flexible enough to adapt to different team workflows.
 I'm open to suggestions and insights from others as we refine this tool together.

+📋 **Looking for examples?** Check out our [example project](./examples/test-project/) that demonstrates how to use this plugin with both TypeScript and JavaScript files.

 ---

 ## 🛠️ Development